 Hospitals can do this because the pharmacist job market is becoming more and more competitive.
 Pharmacists are chasing the highly-coveted, full-time jobs at hospitals, where they get the hours they need and also qualify for PSLF.

-Hopefully the projected growth of pharmacist hospital jobs will come to fruition because they’re one of the better positions to get as a pharmacist.
+Hopefully the projected growth of pharmacist hospital jobs will come to fruition because they’re one of the better positions to get as a pharmacist compared to working in a retail setting.

 Pharmacist career growth